 Most of the people you will be thrown together with growing up or at school or college or where you live will be unexceptional people.
 That’s fine…but the trap is unthinkingly accepting their social norms and attitudes without thinking for yourself.
 Every culture has its biases and blindspots.

 Even if you stay all your life in the place you were born, that’s no reason why you can’t think global.
-The wonderful thing about the interweb is that wherever you are, you have access to the best knowledge and information in the world.

 The idea of thinking global also provides some clues about one of the most important decisions we can make: where to live.
 To get to financial independence, you need to do whatever it takes.
 And that means you should be prepared to move.
 The world is your lobster.